Archangel Jophiel

 Is Jophiel in the Bible?

-Jophiel is not clearly named in canonical biblical texts.
-Most detailed Jophiel material belongs to later angel lists, devotional art, esoteric tradition, and modern spiritual practice.
+No canonical passage gives Jophiel the kind of direct named archangel role that Michael receives.
+Most detailed material comes through later lists, devotional art, esoteric tradition, and modern practice.

 What is Jophiel prayed to for?